 - As a destination goal

 1. Track Form Conversions as Events

 With MonsterInsights, you can easily track form submissions as events without having you to touch a single line of code.
-All you have to do is install and activate the MonsterInsights Forms addon, no settings or configuration required.
-It just works out of the box.
+All you have to do is install and activate the MonsterInsights Forms addon, no settings or additional configuration required.
+It works right out of the box.

 A few benefits of using the MonsterInsights Forms addon to track conversions are:

 - No thank you page or goal setup required: You don’t have to set up a thank you page or a conversion goal for tracking form submissions.

-- Track all your forms out of the box: Just activate the addon for once and all forms you create on your site will be automatically tracked in your Google Analytics account without any further step.
+- Track all your forms out of the box: Just activate the addon once and all the forms you create on your site will be automatically tracked in your Google Analytics account without any further steps.

-- Supports your favorite contact form plugins: It works seamlessly with any WordPress form plugin, including WPForms, Gravity Forms, etc.
+- Supports your favorite contact form plugins: It works seamlessly with any WordPress forms plugin, including WPForms, Gravity Forms, etc.

 How to Track Form Submissions as Events